-REPRESENTING ADOPTING PARENTS, BIRTH PARENTS AND AGENCIES IN SIMPLE AND COMPLEX ADOPTIONS
+REPRESENTING ADOPTING PARENTS, BIRTH PARENTS, AND AGENCIES IN SIMPLE AND COMPLEX ADOPTIONS

 Utah, like all states, requires adopting parents to adhere to respective state rules and guidelines.
 Through the Utah Adoption Act, adoptions are closely regulated to include who can adopt, who can be adopted, and the legal requirements involving both situations and more.
 These rules and laws are in place to ensure the best interests of the child remain the primary focus.
-Whether you are in a traditional marriage, same sex spouses, a step-parent, or a single parent who wants to adopt, we can help with the often-complicated adoption process.
+Whether you are in a traditional marriage, same-sex marriage, a step-parent, or a single parent who wants to adopt, we can help with the often-complicated adoption process.
 We provide services in a wide range of situations including:

 - Private and agency adoptions involving infant or older children

 - Out of state adoption